ArcDelta/RHH-Ports/.github/CONTRIBUTING.md

 - **Fully complete the provided issue template.** The bug report template requests all the information we need to quickly and efficiently address your issue.
 Be clear, concise, and descriptive.
 Provide as much information as you can, including steps to reproduce, stack traces, compiler errors, library versions, OS versions, and screenshots (if applicable).

-- **Use [GitHub-flavored Markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).** Especially put code blocks and console outputs in backticks (```).
+- **Use [GitHub-flavored Markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).** Especially put code blocks and console outputs in backticks.
 This improves readability.

 ## :repeat: Submitting Pull Requests